Unit Ei 1644: Members

-The first Chief of Unit Ei was Ishii Shiro, then Colonel Oota.
+The first Chief of Unit Ei was Shirō Ishii, then Colonel Oota.
 In February 1943, Sato was appointed Chief of Unit Ei.
 He served as Chief until February 1944.
 Sato testified at the Khabarovsk War Crime Trials that Unit Ei "possessed high-capacity equipment for the breeding of germs for bacteriological warfare."

 Lieutenant Colonel Onadera was Chief of the General Division.

 Captain Murata was in charge of breeding fleas.

 Biological warfare

 In late August 1942, Unit Ei participated in a biological attack against Chinese citizens and soldiers in Yushan County, Jinhua, and Fuqing.
 As Kawashima Kiyoshi testified, "..[The] bacteriological weapon was employed on the ground, the contaminating of the territory being done by sabotage action. ...
 The advancing Chinese troops entered the contaminated zone and came under the action of the bacteriological weapon."
 Cholera and plague cultures used during the attack were made at Unit Ei.
 Sato testified he was told that "plague, cholera and paratyphoid germs were employed against the Chinese by spraying.
 The plague germs were disseminated through fleas, the other germs in the pure form—by contaminating reservoirs, wells, rivers, etc." The plague fleas were also from Unit Ei.

+A Japanese who was part of Unit Ei 1644 admitted that the Japanese suffered a major disaster in their 1942 biological weapons attack in Zhejiang, saying that he saw papers which said 1,700 killed at the Epidemic Prevention and Water Purification Department but admitted Japanese regularly downplayed their own casualties so the real death toll was higher.

 Aftermath

-When the war ended, the remaining test subjects were killed, the East Zhingsahn Street complex was destroyed with explosive charges and the staff evacuated.
+When the war ended, the remaining test subjects were killed, the East Zhongshan Street complex was destroyed with explosive charges and the staff evacuated.